UnderscorePoY/pokemon-RouteThreeFour/README.md

 - `"unsetPokerus"` : Deactivates Pokérus.

 ##### 5.3.2.
 Items
 - `"equipItem <ITEM>"` : Equips the item `ITEM`.
 If an item was already held, it is replaced by the specified one. `ITEM` only considers alphanumerical characters in a case-incensitive way.
  *alias* : `"equip"`
 > Example :
 > ```
 > equip SOFTSAND // Mud Slap go brrrr
 > ```

-- `"unequip"` : Unequips the held item.
+- `"unequipItem"` : Unequips the held item.
+  *alias* : `"unequip"`

   Here is an exhaustive list of items which effects are implemented :
 ###### Money